 Certifications and Degrees

-Salaries approach around $100K per year for Project Management Professionals; non-accredited workers make much less.
-Bigger paychecks are awarded to Certified Public Accountants with credentials; these people earn about $84K annually on average.
+Project Management Professionals are compensated at a much higher rate than non-authorized workers, bringing in close to $102K per year.
+Earning a Certified Public Accountant certification garners significant financial rewards of approximately $79K annually on average.
 Wells Fargo & Co. workers who hold a B.A. in Business Administration are also well compensated, earning $99K on average.

 Benefits and Perks